petermesy/dreamhotel/README.md

 # Dream Pension

-A full-stack guest house management application built with React, Vite, and Express.
+A full-stack guest house management application for guest registration, room booking, enquiries, and back-office management.
+Built with React/Vite on the frontend and Express on the backend.

 ---